ezsystems/ezpublish-kernel/doc/specifications/rest/REST-API-V2.rst

           Policy_

 :Error Codes:
-    :400: If the Input does not match the input schema definition, In this case the response contains an ErrorMessage_
+    :400: - If the Input does not match the input schema definition, In this case the response contains an ErrorMessage_
+          - If validation of limitation in PolicyUpdate fails (see Policy_)
     :401: If the user is not authorized to update the policy
     :404: If the role does not exist
     :412: If the current ETag does not match with the provided one in the If-Match header